 Gardai continue hunt for killer of Ashling Murphy

-Late on Thursday night, gardai said that the man, who they had been questioning, was now ‘no longer a suspect’.

-Irish police investigating the murder of a young teacher in Co Offaly are continuing to hunt for her killer.
+Irish police investigating the murder of a young teacher are continuing the hunt for her killer.

-Late on Thursday night gardai released a man who they had been questioning over the death of Ashling Murphy, stating he was now “no longer a suspect”.
+Late on Thursday night, gardai released a man they had been questioning over the death of Ashling Murphy, stating he is “no longer a suspect”.

-The murder of the 23-year-old in Tullamore on Wednesday has triggered widespread outpourings of grief and anger, with vigils planned in towns and cities across Ireland on Friday and over the coming days.
+The murder of the 23-year-old in Tullamore, Co Offaly, on Wednesday afternoon has triggered widespread outpourings of grief and anger, with vigils planned in towns and cities across Ireland on Friday and over the coming days.

 In a statement, a garda spokesperson said: “The male who was arrested and detained by An Garda Siochana investigating this fatal assault has now been released from this detention.